East London

 Care Home Health related deaths

-Concerns summary Communication breakdown between the care home, GP, and anti-coagulation clinic led to medication mismanagement.
+Concerns summary (AI summary) Communication breakdown between the care home, GP, and anti-coagulation clinic led to medication mismanagement.
 The care home lacked systems to inform agencies of new GPs and ensure GPs review medication records.

 Laura McRory